ADHD symptoms are stress symptoms

 See also: Alexithymia under feelings

 1.7.
-Delay Aversion / Delay Aversion
+Delay aversion / Delay aversion

-Stress-reducing measures simultaneously reduce delay aversion.22
+Stress-reducing measures also reduce delay aversion.23

 - Impatience

-Occurs identically in ADHD.
+Occurs identically with ADHD.

 Although not included in the ICD 10 / DSM IV symptom lists, delay aversion is one of the core symptoms of ADHD.

-Delay Discounting has several forms of expression:
+Delay discounting has various forms of expression:

 1.8.1.
 Procrastination